saurabhritu/coursera-test/index.md

-## Welcome to GitHub Pages
+## Welcome to My Web Showcase

-You can use the [editor on GitHub](https://github.com/saurabhritu/coursera-test/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Go to menu page to access all layputs [Menu Page](https://saurabhritu.github.io/coursera-test/site/) to maintain and preview the content for website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.

 ### Markdown